LinkedInAttic/rest.li-skeleton.g8/README.md

 ./package
 ```

-This will produce a tarball in `/dist` as well as an RPM under `/rpmbuild/RPMS/x86_64`.
+This will produce:
+* `/dist/bundled/rest.li-<version>.tar.gz`, that contains g8 as well the restli cli tool, for package managers where g8 is unavailable
+* `/dist/modular/rest.li-<version>.tar.gz`, that contains just the restli cli tool, for package managers where g8 is available
+* An RPM under `/rpmbuild/RPMS/x86_64` for rpm and yum package managers.

 Packaging
 =========